 When you hear these magical words as you cross the finish line, you’ve accomplished something very special.

-Designed for time-limited triathletes, the primary goal of this MINIMALIST training plan is to prepare you to EXCEL in your IRONMAN race with minimal training.
+Designed for triathletes with limited or no IRONMAN or IRONMAN 70.3® experience, the primary goal of this NOVICE training plan is to prepare you for a successful IRONMAN race finish.

 Designed by Exercise Physiologist and Coach David Glover, MSE, MS, CSCS, this plan encapsulates his education, experience (28 IRONMAN distance finishes with an 8:51 PR), success and passion coaching thousands of triathletes to achieve their excellence...beyond what they knew they could do.